pip-services/pip-services-docs/content/en/node/commons/refer/referencer.md

 - **references**: [IReferences](../ireferences) - the references to be set.
 - **component**: any - the component to set references to.

+#### unsetReferences
+Unsets references in multiple components.
+To unset references components must implement [IUnreferenceable](../iunreferenceable) interface.
+If they don't the call to this method has no effect.

+> `public static` unsetReferences(components: any[]): void

+- **components**: any[] - the list of components, whose references must be cleared.

 #### unsetReferencesForOne
 Unsets references in specific component.